kehantan/labbook/docs/protease_assay/enzyme_progress.rst

 *Assay buffer*

 #.
-Add 1 mL of 1 M Tris-HCl stock buffer solution into 4 mL of distilled water to obtain 200 mM of Tris-HCl assay buffer solution at pH 8.5.
+Add 0.5 mL of 1 M Tris-HCl stock buffer solution into 4.5 mL of distilled water to obtain 200 mM of Tris-HCl assay buffer solution at pH 8.5.
+Adjust the volume if necessary.

-    * Adjust the volume if necessary.
-The ratio of 1 M Tris-HCl to distilled water needed is 1:4 to make 200 mM Tris-HCl

 #.
 Mix well.
 Vortex if necessary.
 #.
 Leave at bench for later use.